MisaOgura/game-of-life-js/README.md

 This should automatically open up a window in a browser.
 If not, visit `http://localhost:8080/`: you should see a `hello world` message.

-7. Use the repo as a starting point of your app!
+7. Observe the mesmerising world of tiny cells!

 ### To run tests